iamkanishka/Jasmine-Karma_testing/Readme.md

 10. Write first Spec in the Test Suite for Calculator Spec file - Jasmine Testing.
 11. What is Expectations in Testing and write expectation in spec file using expect method - Jasmine.
 12. Passing and Failing Specs.
 When can we say a spec is passed and failed - Jasmine Testing.
+13. How to make a Spec or Suite to Disabled Spec and Disabled Suite in Jasmine Testing Framework